surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 - <b>Database port number</b> as seen from the tunnel server.

--<b> IP address or DNS name</b> of the tunnel server as seen from the public internet.
+- <b> IP address or DNS name</b> of the tunnel server as seen from the public internet.

 - <b>SSH port</b> of the tunnel server as seen from the public internet.